cloudoperators/juno/docs/decision_monorepo_tooling.md

 1. **Dependency Management:**

    - Internal dependencies within the monorepo will be marked with `*` to streamline development processes.
+Within the monorepo, internal dependencies are marked with _ to streamline development processes.
+This notation signifies that the referenced packages are internal to the monorepo.
+When preparing a package for publication, these _ placeholders are replaced temporarily with the appropriate version numbers before the packages are published to npm.

 2. **Tool Adoption:**